isc-projects/bind9/doc/arm/reference.rst

 particularly useful for implementing split DNS setups without having to run multiple servers.

-Each ``view`` statement defines a view of the DNS namespace that will be seen by a subset of clients.
-A client matches a view if its source IP address matches the ``address_match_list`` of the view's ``match-clients`` clause and its destination IP address matches the ``address_match_list`` of the view's ``match-destinations`` clause.
+Each ``view`` statement defines a view of the DNS namespace that is seen by a subset of clients.
+A client matches a view if its source IP address matches the ``address_match_list`` of the view's ``match-clients`` clause, and its destination IP address matches the ``address_match_list`` of the view's ``match-destinations`` clause.
 If not specified, both ``match-clients`` and ``match-destinations`` default to matching all addresses.
-In addition to checking IP addresses ``match-clients`` and ``match-destinations`` can also take ``keys`` which provide an mechanism for the client to select the view.
+In addition to checking IP addresses, ``match-clients`` and ``match-destinations`` can also take ``keys`` which provide an mechanism for the client to select the view.
 A view can also be specified as ``match-recursive-only``, which means that only recursive requests from matching clients will match that view.
-The order of the ``view`` statements is significant — a client request will be resolved in the context of the first ``view`` that it matches.
+The order of the ``view`` statements is significant — a client request is resolved in the context of the first ``view`` that it matches.

-Zones defined within a ``view`` statement will only be accessible to clients that match the ``view``.
-By defining a zone of the same name in multiple views, different zone data can be given to different clients, for example, "internal" and "external" clients in a split DNS setup.
+Zones defined within a ``view`` statement are only accessible to clients that match the ``view``.
+By defining a zone of the same name in multiple views, different zone data can be given to different clients: for example, "internal" and "external" clients in a split DNS setup.

 Many of the options given in the ``options`` statement can also be used